-After submitting your Initial Accommodation Request Form, you will receive an email with a link to schedule your Welcome Meeting with Disability Services.
+After submitting the Initial Accommodation Request Form, students must schedule a Welcome Meeting with Disability Services.

-Meetings can be held virtually for students on either campus or in-person for students on the Utah campus.
+Meetings can be held virtually for students on all three campuses or in-person for students on the Utah campus.

-Our first priority is meeting with you.
-Please do not delay submitting your request due to documentation concerns.
-The Disability Officer will discuss acceptable types of documentation during your Welcome Meeting, if you are initially unsure what you may submit.
+Disability Services' priority is initiating the interactive process with students; therefore, students should not delay submitting a request due to a lack of documentation concerns.
+The Disability Officer will discuss acceptable types of documentation during the Welcome Meeting, and can answer specific documentation-related questions at that time.